ErenKilisli/Portfolio-Website/README.md

 ## Overview

 This project is a modern, single-page portfolio website built with a mobile-first approach.
 It features a fixed top navigation bar with smooth scrolling and section highlighting, making it easy for visitors to explore my professional background, education, portfolio projects, and get in touch with me.
+Also web site has a light/dark mode feature.

 ---